paperclip-ui/legacy-paperclip/README.md

 This is just the beginning!
 Here are just a few planned features:

-- Zero-setup automated visual regression testing.
+- Minimal setup automated visual regression testing.
 Just plug in your Paperclip files.
 - More compiler targets: Ruby, PHP, VueJS, AngularJS, and others.
 - More code editor integrations: Sublime, Atom.
 - More visual tooling in the preview, so you can make visual changes directly.